 HOCKEY BAG- a hockey bag large enough to carry all your equipment is suggested.

-Hopefully these basic tips will help the new players and their parents get some idea of the equipment their child will need to have for an enjoyable, safe and rewarding hockey experience.
+Hopefully these basic tips will help our new players and parents have an enjoyable, safe and rewarding hockey experience.